hord-brayden/Randomization-Trials/README.md

 ##UPDATE: Mar 22.
 2023

-Also uploaded a testing suite in the style of the [NIST Statistical Testing Suite](https://csrc.nist.gov/projects/random-bit-generation/documentation-and-software) that allows for bin-caching and testing against a **&Chi;** analysis.
+Also uploaded a testing suite in the style of the [NIST Statistical Testing Suite](https://csrc.nist.gov/projects/random-bit-generation/documentation-and-software) that allows for bin-caching and testing against a __**&chi;**__ analysis.
 Additionally, you can run your own RNGs against this testing bed via a JSON upload.
 The upload would be structured as an array of random numbers, between 1 and 0.
 The program will break them into bins for analysis.
 The format would be as follows:

 ```
 [